google/bluesky-watchface/doc/faults.md

 2. Otherwise, if it looks like the Pebble is connected, the message should be retried with exponential back-off.

-3. Otherwise, the message should be queued for later, when it looks like the Pebble is connected.
+3. Otherwise, the update should be delayed till later, when it looks like the Pebble is connected.

+To do this, we need the following:

+* Was the attempted update a heartbeat update?

+* How many unsuccessful attempts have been made since the last successful attempt?

+* Does the Pebble appear to be connected?